 University Lecturer in the History of Early America and the Atlantic World and Fellow, Robinson College

 Cambridge CB3 9AN

-Sarah Pearsall holds degrees from Yale, Cambridge, and Harvard, where she completed her PhD in Nov.
-2001.
-She was the Mellon Fellow in American History and a Junior Research Fellow at Clare College, Cambridge from 2000-2001.
+Sarah Pearsall holds degrees from Yale, Cambridge, and Harvard, where she completed her PhD.
+She was also the Mellon Fellow in American History and a Junior Research Fellow at Clare College, Cambridge.
 She has held teaching positions at St Andrews University, Northwestern University, and Oxford Brookes University (where she was a Reader in American History).
 Her research has been supported by the National Endowment for the Humanities, the British Academy, the American Historical Association, the Huntington Library, and the Newberry Library, among others.
 She joined the Cambridge Faculty in 2012.

 Departments and Institutes

 Her research specializes in the history of North America in the early modern era, especially the colonial and revolutionary periods of what is now the United States.
 Her work probes the intersections of gender, households, and sexuality with the development, maintenance, and end of colonies in a North Atlantic world.
 Her current project examines controversies over plural unions in early North America.
 She also has interests in Atlantic and Caribbean history, broadly conceived.

 Sarah Pearsall is happy to supervise MPhil and PhD dissertations on most aspects of American, Atlantic, and Caribbean history for the period 1500-1815.
 She is currently supervising PhD students working in early North American and Caribbean colonial history as well as the history of the American Revolution.